-- The M.A. degree will be awarded to a student who completes a total of 64 credits (4×4 = 16 credits per Semester) in a minimum of two years taking four courses per Semester. - Each paper will be of 4 credits, the evaluation of which will be decided by the teacher.
-Each 4 credit course will have 100 marks. - A student may take a minimum of 48 credits and a maximum of 64 credits in his/her Department. - In case a student wishes to take all courses from the Department of registration, s/he can also do so. - Eligibility for registering for courses other than the Department of registration will be decided by the respective Department. - Each course will have: a) 50% of marks as semester-end examination b) 50% marks for internal assessment - Each core unit will have an internal (continuous) assessment of 50% of marks and a teacher may select a minimum of two of the following procedures: - Written Test (minimum one for each course) - Term Paper - Mid Term Test - Journal/Lecture/Library notes - Seminar presentation - Short Quizzes - Assignments - Extension work - There is no individual head of passing.
-The student has to pass in the combined total of continuous assessment and semester-end examination. - Revaluation of the semester-end examination answer scripts (but not of internal assessment papers) can be done according to Ordinance no. 134 A & B. - Internal Assessment answer books may be shown to the students concerned but not he end of semester answer scripts. - There will be an evaluation of each course by students at the end of every semester. - While marks will be given for all examinations, they will be converted into grades.
-The semester-end and final grade sheets and transcripts will have only grades and grade-points average. - To pass a student shall have to get minimum aggregate 40% marks (E and above on grade point scale) in each course. - The system of evaluation will be as follows: Each assignment/test will be evaluated in terms of marks.
+- a) The M.A. degree will be awarded to a student who completes a total of 64 credits ( $4\times4$ = 16 Credits per Semester) in a minimum of two years taking four courses per Semester. - b) Each paper will be of 4 credits, the evaluation of which will be decided by the teacher.
+Each 5 credit courses will have 100 marks. - c) A student may take a minimum of 50 credits and a maximum of 64 credits in his / her department. - d) In case a student wishes to take all courses from the Department of registration, s/he can also do so. - e) Eligibility for registering for courses other than the Department of registration will be decided by the respective Department. - f) Each course will have: - a) 50% of marks as semester-end examination - b) 50% marks for internal assessment - g) Each core unit will have an internal (continuous) assessment of 50% of marks and a teacher may select a minimum of two of the following procedures: - Written Test (minimum one for each course) - Term Paper

+- Mid Term Test - Journal/Lecture/Library notes - Seminar presentation - Short Quizzes - Assignments - Extension work - h) There is no individual head of passing.
+The student has to pass in the combined total of Continuous assessment and semester-end examination. - i) Revaluation of the semester-end examination answer scripts (but not of internal assessment papers) can be done according to Ordinance no. 134 A & B. - j) Internal Assessment answer books may be shown to the students concerned but not he end of semester answer scripts. - k) There will be an evaluation of each course by students at the end of every semester. - While marks will be given for all examinations; they will be converted into grades.
+The semester-end and final grade sheets and transcripts will have only grades and gradepoints average. - m) To pass a student shall have to get minimum aggregate 40% marks (E and above on grade point scale) in each course. - n) The system of evaluation will be as follows: - Each assignment/test will be evaluated in terms of marks.
 The marks for separate assignments and the final (semester-end) examination will be added together and then converted into a grade and later, grade point average.
 Results will be declared for each semester and the result of final examination will give total marks, grades and grade point average.

 Marks Grade Grade point

-75 to 100 O .
-Outstanding 06
+75 to 100 O : Outstanding 06

-O : Outstanding

-65 to 74 A : Very Good 05
+65 to 74 A: Very Good 05

-55 to 64 B : Good 04
+55 to 64 B: Good 04

 50 to 54 C : Average 03

 45 to 49 D : Satisfactory 02

 40 to 44 E : Pass 01

 00 to 39 F : Fail 00

-• The formula for conversion of Grade Point Average (GPA) into the Final Grade:
+o) The formula for conversion of Grade Point Average (GPA) into the Final Grade: